 Smoking is a major risk factor for developing gum disease.

-If you have periodontal disease due to current or former smoking or tobacco use, add a Waterpik® Water Flosser to your daily tooth brushing.
-Studies show that people previously treated for periodontal disease who added a Waterpik® Water Flosser to their daily routine had better reductions in bleeding and gingivitis than those who did not.
+Along with professional dental care, at-home practices can help mitigate the effects of gum disease.
+If you have periodontal disease due to current or former tobacco use, consider adding a Waterpik® Water Flosser to your daily oral care routine.
+Studies have shown that among people previously treated for periodontal disease, those who used a Waterpik® Water Flosser daily experienced less bleeding and gingivitis than those who did not.